 Location recording

-The advantage of time recording systems with a location query, for example, is that it is always possible to see who clocked in where and when.
+For example, the advantage of time recording systems with a location query is that it is always possible to see who clocked in where and when.
 Although fraud is still possible in this case, it involves a lot of effort and is therefore rather unlikely.

-The disadvantage of location recording, however, is that permanent monitoring is not permitted by law.
-In general, the topic is difficult and the legal situation is relatively unclear.
+The disadvantage of location tracking, however, is that permanent monitoring is not legally permitted.
+In general, the issue is difficult and the legal situation is relatively unclear.
 There is no clear definition of when surveillance is considered “permanent”.
-However, it is clear that it is not permitted to equip employees with a GPS transmitter at all times.
+However, it is clear that it is not permitted to continuously equip employees with a GPS transmitter.

 Biometric systems